Partly to mostly sunny with warming temperatures each day through Friday

-Most of the showers passed through early this morning and are mainly staying to our south.
-That means more sunshine is popping out and temperatures are a touch warmer than expected with high growing into the upper 60s.
 High pressure will build in by Wednesday and that will bring a pleasant weather pattern for the second half of the work week.
 Expect partly to mostly sunny skies through Friday and each day temperatures will grow a bit warmer from lower 70s Wednesday to upper 70s and lower 80s Thursday and Friday.
 The warmth will continue into Mother's Day weekend with afternoon highs both days in the upper 70s to near 80 degrees.
 The next area of low pressure will bring back some moisture to the area over the weekend.
-For now, we'll keep a low chance for a spotty shower Saturday and again Sunday during the day but odds look to increase later Sunday and into early next week.
+For now, we'll keep a few showers early Saturday and a mostly dry Mother's Day Sunday.

 DETAILED FORECAST